EBS 2026학년도 수능완성 영어

 ____ have been infected by emotional contagion.

-In a long-term research project that Marc did with some of his students on ____ of antipredatory scanning by western evening grosbeaks, they found that birds in a circle showed more coordination in scanning than did birds who were feeding in a line.
+In a long-term research project that Marc did with some of his students ____ patterns of antipredatory scanning by western evening grosbeaks, they found that birds in a circle showed more coordination in scanning than did birds who were feeding in a line.

-The birds in a line, who could only see their nearest neighbor, not only were less coordinated when scanning, but also were more nervous, changing their body and head positions significantly more than grosbeaks ____ a circle, where it was possible for each grosbeak to see every other grosbeak.
+The birds in a line, who could only see ____ nearest neighbor, not only were less coordinated when scanning, but also were more nervous, changing their body and head positions significantly more than grosbeaks in a circle, where it was possible for each grosbeak to see every other grosbeak.

 Marc wondered whether the birds in line were more ____ because they didn’t know what their flockmates were doing.